WilcoLouwerse/Begrafenisplanner-application-NLDesign/DESIGN.md

 To match a literal underscore or percent sign without matching other characters, the respective character in pattern must be preceded by a backlash.

+## Kubernetes

+### Loadbalancers
+We no longer provide a load balancer per component, since this would require a ip per component.
+Draining ip's on mult component kubernetes clusters.
+In stead we make componentes available as an interner service

+### server naming
+A component is (speaking in kubernetes terms) a service that is available at

 ## Data types